mpv-player/mpv/DOCS/man/options.rst

     data and stalls decoding/playback (default: yes).
 If enabled, it will pause and unpause once more data is available, aka "buffering".

+``--cache-pause-wait=<seconds>``
+    Number of seconds the packet cache should have buffered before starting playback again if "buffering" was entered (default: 1).
+This can be used to control how long the player rebuffers if ``--cache-pause`` is enabled, and the demuxer underruns.
+If the given time is higher than the maximum set with ``--cache-secs`` or  ``--demuxer-readahead-secs``, or prefetching ends before that for some other reason (like file end), playback resumes earlier.

 Network
 -------